Performance art: Endurance art

 Endurance performance art deepens the themes of trance, pain, solitude, deprivation of freedom, isolation or exhaustion.
 Some of the works, based on the passing of long periods of time are also known as long-durational performances.
 One of the pioneering artists was Chris Burden in California since the 1970s.
 In one of his best known works, Five days in a locker (1971) he stayed for five days inside a school locker, in Shoot (1971) he was shot with a firearm, and inhabited for twenty two days a bed inside an art gallery in Bed Piece (1972).
 Another example of endurance artist is Tehching Hsieh.
-During a performance created in 1980–1981 (Time Clock Piece), where he stayed a whole year repeating the same action around a metaphorical clock.
+During a performance created in 1980–1981 (Time Clock Piece), where Hsieh took a photo of himself next to time clock installed in his studio every hour for an entire year.
 Hsieh is also known for his performances about deprivation of freedom; he spent an entire year confined.
 In The House With the Ocean View (2003), Marina Abramović lived silently for twelve days without food.
 The Nine Confinements or The Deprivation of Liberty is a conceptual endurance artwork of critical content carried out in the years 2013 and 2016.
 All of them have in common the illegitimate deprivation of freedom.